If you're looking for a free online IQ test with no registration and no email required, look no further! Follow the

 How Important is IQ?

 IQ tests measure cognitive abilities, but they don’t measure all abilities.
-There isn’t an IQ test that tells you how creative you are, or how curious you are to understand the world around you.
-Remember, Alfred Binet did not believe that his test was a final number for measuring intelligence.
+No IQ test tells you how creative or curious you are to understand the world around you.
+Remember, Alfred Binet did not believe his test was a final number for measuring intelligence.

 Perseverance, discipline, and social connections are just as important as the ability to add, subtract, and multiply.